 4 children who survived for 40 days in the Colombian jungle recover as details emerge

-BOGOTA, Colombia — The four Indigenous children who survived 40 days in the Amazon jungle after their plane crashed were recovering Sunday in a military hospital in Colombia, as new details of their harrowing story emerged in a country still mesmerized by their saga.
+BOGOTA, Colombia — The four Indigenous children who survived 40 days in the Amazon jungle after their plane crashed have shared limited but harrowing details of their ordeal with their family, including that their mother survived the crash for days before she died.

-The kids, aged 13, 9 and 4 years and 11 months, are expected to remain for at least two weeks in a hospital receiving treatment after their rescue Friday, but some are already speaking and wanting to do more more than lying on a bed, according to family members.
+The siblings, aged 13, 9, 4 and 1, are expected to remain for at least two weeks in a hospital receiving treatment after their rescue Friday, but some are already speaking and wanting to do more more than lie in bed, relatives said.

-Manuel Ranoque, father of the two youngest children, told reporters outside the hospital Sunday that the oldest of the four surviving children — 13-year-old Lesly Jacobombaire Mucutuy — told him their mother was alive for about four days after the plane crashed on May 1 in the Colombian jungle.
+Manuel Ranoque, father of the two youngest children, told reporters outside the hospital Sunday that the oldest of the four siblings — 13-year-old Lesly Jacobombaire Mucutuy — had described to him how their mother was alive for about four days after the plane crashed on May 1 in the Colombian jungle.

-Ranoque said before she died, the mother likely would have told them: "go away," apparently asking them to leave the wreckage site to survive.
+Ranoque said before she died, the mother likely would have told them: "Go away," apparently asking them to leave the wreckage site to survive.
 He provided no more details.
+Authorities have not said anything about this version.

+Details of what happened to the youngsters, and what they did, have been emerging gradually and in small pieces, so it could take some time to have a better picture of their ordeal, during which the youngest, Cristin, turned 1 year old.

+Henry Guerrero, an Indigenous man who was part of the search group, told reporters that the children were found with two small bags containing some clothes, a towel, a flashlight, two cellphones, a music box and a soda bottle.

 "They at least are already eating, a little, but they are eating," he said after visiting them at the military hospital in Bogota, Colombia.
-A day earlier, Defense Minister Iván Velásquez had said the children were being rehydrated and couldn't eat food yet.
+On Saturday, Defense Minister Iván Velásquez had said the children were being rehydrated and couldn't eat food yet.

+Later, Valencia provided new details of the children's recovery two days after the rescue: "They have been drawing.
+Sometimes they need to let off steam."
+He said family members are not talking a lot with them to give them space and time to recover from the shock.

-The children were traveling with their mother from the Amazonian village of Araracuara to San Jose del Guaviare when the plane went down.
+The children were traveling with their mother from the Amazonian village of Araracuara to the town of San Jose del Guaviare when the plane went down.

 The Cessna single-engine propeller plane was carrying three adults and the four children when the pilot declared an emergency due to engine failure.
 The small aircraft fell off the radar a short time later and a search for survivors began.